ymcui/ARR-SAC-Tool/README.md

 Open the `https://....trycloudflare.com` URL printed by `cloudflared`.
 Keep both the `npm run start` cell and the tunnel cell running while you use the dashboard.
 The backend remains private inside the Colab runtime on port `8001`; browser requests go through the frontend's `/api` proxy.

+> [!CAUTION]
+> Treat the tunnel URL as private.
+Do not share it, and stop the tunnel cell when you are done.

 ## Privacy

 - Your OpenReview credentials are sent only to the local backend running on your machine.